Psychiatric Technician (Aide)

 The mental health technician professional certificate at Kennesaw State University is a short, inexpensive, self-paced, online program to help psychiatric technicians advance in their field.
 This certificate can be completed in as little as four weeks and is awarded upon completing all the modules and scoring at least a 70 on the final exam.

 This certificate covers abnormal psychology, mental health, direct support, better interpersonal communication, personal excellence, and an introduction to addiction and recovery.
-The required course materials are included in the tuition and are delivered via mail or as an ebook.
+The required course materials are included in the tuition and delivered via mail or ebook.

 • Location: Kennesaw, GA